What's the usual thing you do with an array? Iterate through its items! This is where forEach()

 arrayLikeColors

 is an array-like object.
-In order to iterate over its items, you have to call indirectly forEach()
+To iterate over its items, you have to call forEach()

 .